News

 Walk in the normal manner you do out hunting, carry the gun as you normally do and behave in the same manner as when you are hunting with your dog.
 Some interaction is expected, but too many commands and excessive control will lower your score.

-If your pup points, approach fairly briskly from the side or front.
 Either flush the bird or carry pup away.
-Don't worry if pup chases the bird, walk off in another direction and whistle pup to come along.
+Don't worry if pup chases the

-The judges just want to see if pup has some pointing instinct, that the point produces some game (whatever that may be) is not a sight point, and is not a false point.
+judges just want to see if pup has some pointing instinct, that the

 To recap: Your puppy must be old enough and keen enough to be leaving your side and hunting for game.

-Your puppy must have been introduced to gunfire (we only use primers to test puppies)
+have been introduced to gunfire (we only use primers to test puppies)

-Your puppy must have been introduced to water and willing to go into it and swim (with a little encouragement of course).
+have been introduced to water and willing to go into it and swim (with

 This all boils down to YOU making sure you puppy has exposure to these things.
-A run in a mown park is not enough, puppy must be "in the wild" on a regular
+A run in a mown park is not enough, puppy must be "in the wild" on a regular basis to give it the chance to develop those natural instincts.
+Take puppy alone for these walks so puppy learns for itself - just a 1/4hr hunting expedition you and the pup before you let the other dogs out will be enough, but that 1/4hr you and pup are HUNTING.
+Not playing, not you talking or dreaming along - HUNTING !

 What would have been the outcome if Motzart never was given the opportunity to play a piano?